cpp-for-yourself/lectures-and-homeworks/lectures/static.md

 This is also very similar to the **singleton** design pattern and we will talk about what it is and why you probably don't want to use it later in the course.
 Anyway, if you remember what we talked about before, you will know that using non-`const` global variables tends to wreak havoc and we probably don't want to do this.

 > For completeness, one use for such an improvised singleton is to deal with the **"static initialization order fiasco"**.
-It should not hit you as long as you only create variables that rely *exclusively* on values within the same translation unit file and not across translation unit boundaries.
+It should not hit you as long as you only create variables that rely *exclusively* on values within the same translation unit and not across translation unit boundaries.
 > <!--
 > `CPP_SKIP_SNIPPET`
 > -->